deepjavalibrary/djl/docs/interactive_tool.md

 ## About Future Lab

 Future lab is an incubator for future DJL features.
-We are trying to create a better toolkit/library for Java Developers getting close to Deep Learning.
+We are trying to create a better toolkit/library for Java Developers getting close to deep learning.
 We are looking for contributors/testers to explore our latest features.

 Here is a list of our ongoing projects (keep updating):